mohammedzubairshaik20/mohammedzubairshaik20/README.md

-- 👋 Hi, I’m @mohammedzubairshaik20
+- 👋 Hi, I’m Mohammed Zubair Shaik
-- 👀 I’m interested in ...
+- 🌍  I'm based in Tampa, Florida
-- 🌱 I’m currently learning ...
+- ✉️  You can contact me at mohammedzubairshaik@outlook.com
-- 💞️ I’m looking to collaborate on ...
+- 👀 I’m interested in Machine Learning & Deep Learning
-- 📫 How to reach me ...
+- 🌱 I’m currently learning Cloud Concepts for Data Enginnering

 <!---
 mohammedzubairshaik20/mohammedzubairshaik20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.